FitzSW/HF_HeH/README.md

 For linear algebra functionality, C++/Eigen is used, so it is assumed that you have a C++ compiler and it has access to the Eigen library header files.
-If you don't have the header files, then find them here https://gitlab.com/libeigen/eigen, and place the directory "Eigen" inside the directory "Matrix\_IO".
-Lastly, run the command `./eigen_adaptor.sh`
+If you don't
+have the header files,  then run either of the below commands depending if you are on a Mac or are on Linux (Midway preferred) ``./mac_eigen.sh`` or ``./midway_eigen.sh``.
+These will install the necessary files via git.  **Please make sure to do this *before* running the build script.** Then, inside the cloned directory, run one of the following commands:
+``./mac_build.sh`` or ``./midway_build.sh``

-To build and run the project, run `./build.sh` in the main directory.
-The output will be written to "hf\_out.out"
+to build and execute the project.
+The results of the SCF procedure will be written to file in `hf_out.out`.

 ### References